ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

    {:pre}

 ## Install Service Mesh - Istio

 {: #install_istio}

 In this section, you will install Service Mesh - Istio on the cluster.
 Installing the Service Mesh involves installing the Elasticsearch, Jaeger, Kiali and Service Mesh Operators, creating and managing a `ServiceMeshControlPlane` resource to deploy the control plane, and creating a `ServiceMeshMemberRoll` resource to specify the namespaces associated with the Service Mesh.

 **Elasticsearch** - Based on the open source Elasticsearch project that enables you to configure and manage an Elasticsearch cluster for tracing and logging with Jaeger.

-**Jaeger** - based on the open source Jaeger project, lets you perform tracing to monitor and troubleshoot transactions in complex distributed systems.
+**Jaeger** - Based on the open source Jaeger project, lets you perform tracing to monitor and troubleshoot transactions in complex distributed systems.

-**Kiali** - based on the open source Kiali project, provides observability for your service mesh.
+**Kiali** - Based on the open source Kiali project, provides observability for your service mesh.
 By using Kiali you can view configurations, monitor traffic, and view and analyze traces in a single console.

-**Red Hat {{site.data.keyword.openshiftshort}} Service Mesh** - based on the open source Istio project, lets you connect, secure, control, and observe the microservices that make up your applications.
+**Red Hat {{site.data.keyword.openshiftshort}} Service Mesh** - Based on the open source Istio project, lets you connect, secure, control, and observe the microservices that make up your applications.

 ### Install the Operators